Last Updated on 4 weeks ago by Raj

 You have been always wondering how to select mutual funds in India for your SIP or lump sum investment?

-We know there aremany options available in the market today which promise excellent returns from a mutual fund in the long term.
+We know there are many options available in the market today which promise excellent returns from a mutual fund in the long term.
 But do all mutual funds give excellent returns?
-The answer is NO. a lot of mutual funds underperform the market and end up giving fewer returns compared to most of the funds.
+The answer is NO. a lot of mutual funds underperform the market and end up giving fewer returns compared to most of

 It becomes a challenge for an investor to choose a mutual fund that will give a decent return to fulfill the needs of the investor.
 So what should someone do? we have tried to explain the top 5 factors that you should keep in mind while you select a mutual fund for your investment via SIP or a lump sum.

-These are not the only 5 but these 5 factors play a huge role in deciding which mutual fund you select for your investments.
+These are not the only 5 but these 5 factors play a huge role in How to select mutual funds India.

 1. What is the Long Term Record of the Mutual fund?